Domain Knowledge-Informed Self-Supervised Representations for Workout Form Assessment: Experiments

 \subsection{Cross-Exercise Transfer}

 It is common to not have enough labeled data for each exercise.
-In such cases, it would be useful if we can transfer models from an exercise with abundant data over to exercises with limited data.
-So, in this experiment, we transferred our model trained on BackSquat exercise to BarbellRow exercise, where we detected two kinds of errors: Lumbar and TorsoAngle errors.
+In such cases, it would be useful to transfer models from an exercise with abundant data over to exercises with limited data.
+So, in this experiment, we first transferred our model trained on BackSquat (SQ) exercise to BarbellRow exercise, where we detected two kinds of errors: Lumbar and TorsoAngle errors.
 Since these errors are static errors, we considered transferring our CVCSPC model.
 Note that in this experiment we used only a small amount of training data (details in the Supplementary Material).
 The results are presented in Table \ref{tab:res_barbellrow}.
 We observed that models pretrained using our proposed self-supervised approach performed better than baselines even when finetuned to a different exercise action.
+We also transferred from Overhead Press (OHP), \& noted improvements.
+Lastly, we also tried the ensemble of our SQ \& OHP transferred models, which worked the best.